mcimini/lang-n-assert/README.md

 Statements have the form {P} X {Q} where P and Q are assertions and X, the subject of analysis, can be the entire language at hand or some of its components such as a piece of grammar, a typing rule, a reduction rule or other parts of the language definition.

 <i>Language logics</i> are being proposed by this tool and its associated paper: <i>Coming Soon.
-Paper submitted, currently under review. </i>.
+Paper submitted, currently under review</i>.

 Lang-n-Assert is an automated theorem prover for a language logic.